Gojong of Korea: Early life

-Gojong was born in Jeongseonbang, a province of Hanseong.
-He was the son of Yi Ha-eung.
-After Cheoljong of Joseon died without son, Andong Kim clan nominated him as the next King.
-Gojong became Prince Ik-seon shortly before his coronation.
+Yi Myeong-bok was born on 25 July 1852, in Jeongseonbang (정선방; 貞善坊) district, Seoul, Joseon.
+He was born into the royal House of Yi, and was the son of Yi Ha-eung and Lady Min.
+After King Cheoljong died without son, the influential Andong Kim clan nominated Yi as the next King.
+Yi became Prince Ik-seon, shortly before his coronation.
 He entered the palace on 9 December 1863, and his father and mother were ennobled.

-Early reign
+King of Joseon

-On 13 December 1863, Gojong was crowned in Injeong gate of Changdeokgung.
+On 13 December 1863, Yi was crowned in Injeong gate of Changdeokgung.
 He was only twelve years old when he was crowned.
 Queen Sinjeong acted as regent until he became an adult.
 His father, Prince Heungseon Daewongun, assisted in the affairs of Queen Sinjeong's regency.
 In 1866, when the queen proclaimed the abolishment of the regency, Gojong's rule started.
 On 6 March 1866, Min Chi-rok's daughter, Lady Min was selected as the new queen.
 Even though Gojong's father Daewongun had no rights to maintain the regency, he still acted as regent illegally.

 During the mid-1860s, the Daewongun was the main proponent of isolationism and was responsible for the persecution of native and foreign Catholics, a policy that led directly to the French and the United States' expeditions to Korea, in 1866 and 1871 respectively.
-The early years of the Daewongun's rule also witnessed a concerted effort to restore the largely dilapidated Gyeongbok Palace, the seat of royal authority.
-During this time, the Seowon (private academies that often doubled as epicenters of factional power), and the power wielded by the Andong Kim clan in particular was dismantled.
+The early years of the Daewongun's rule also witnessed a concerted effort to restore the largely dilapidated Gyeongbokgung, the seat of royal authority.
+During this time, the Seowon (private academies that often doubled as epicenters of factional power), and the power wielded by the Andong Kim clan in particular were dismantled.

 Finally in 1873, Gojong announced the assumption of his direct royal rule.
 In November 1874, with the retirement of the Daewongun, Gojong's consort, Queen Min (posthumously known as Empress Myeongseong) and Yeoheung Min clan, gained complete control over the court, filling senior court positions with members of her family.
+It was an open secret that the court and its policy were controlled by the queen consort.

 Gojong tried to strengthen the king's authority by giving important positions to consort kins and royal family members.
-Its known that Min Young-hwan, who was a distant relative of Queen Min, was Gojong's favorite official.
+It is known that Min Young-hwan, who was a distant relative of Queen Min, was Gojong's favorite official.